mtabech21/httpable/README.md

 ## Configure

-Add these lines int the main App struct in your Swift project.
+Add these lines in the main App struct of your Swift project.

 ```swift
 let configs = HTTPConfig(baseURL: "https://example.com")